Push to limit local health orders during pandemics in Missouri dies on bipartisan vote

 Amid the pandemic, state leaders have justified forgoing statewide restrictions because of a need to prioritize local control.

-Rather than limiting local officials’ control, the bill was returning oversight to local governing bodies elected by residents, said Sen. Bob Onder, a Republican from Lake St. Louis and the bill’s sponsor.
+Rather than limiting local officials’ control, the bill was returning oversight to local governing bodies elected by residents, said Sen. Bob Onder, R-Lake St. Louis and the bill’s sponsor.

 “Although it puts limits on the total duration of these shutdown orders, it empowers the locally elected legislative body that are accountable to the people,” Onder said.
 “And they can weigh the costs and benefits, the risks and the return of these really drastic orders that have so much effect on people’s lives and livelihoods, their dreams, their life savings, the profession they choose to pursue.”

-In an effort to limit the legislation’s scope to the current pandemic, Sen. Steven Roberts, a Democrat from St. Louis, proposed an amendment that would have ended the provisions limiting local health orders one year after the bill goes into effect.
+In an effort to limit the legislation’s scope to the current pandemic, Sen. Steven Roberts, D-St. Louis, proposed an amendment that would have ended the provisions limiting local health orders one year after the bill goes into effect.

 “But what about the next pandemic?”
 Roberts said.
 “If we’re dealing with something more serious, I wouldn’t want us to be shortsighted and making something where we’re limiting our local governments to act quickly.”